orchestracities/boost/README.md

     $ kubectl apply -f deployment/httpbin_service.yaml
     $ kubectl apply -f deployment/ingress_routing.yaml

-Now you should wait a bit until `httpbin` and all Istio services/pods are alive & kicking.
+Now you should wait a bit (can be up to some 5 minutes) until `httpbin` and all Istio services/pods are alive & kicking.
 Then you should be able to see what HTTP headers the `httpbin` service gets to see when you `curl` a request: